England. Change location

 Human biology

-You’ll learn about the major human body systems (cardiovascular, respiratory, excretory, endocrine, nervous, digestive, reproductive) and their major dysfunctions, as well as look at multifactorial conditions related to lifestyle choices.
-While learning the basic science, the material will also emphasise the richness of interactions between the individual and their environment.
-You’ll learn human biology in an interdisciplinary context; relatable to a variety of backgrounds, whether science, technology, the humanities or the health professions.
-It will enable you to appreciate how such knowledge is relevant to issues in health and disease.
+This module teaches human biology in an interdisciplinary context, relatable to various backgrounds, including science, technology, humanities and health.
+You’ll learn about human body systems (cardiovascular, respiratory, excretory, endocrine, nervous, digestive and reproductive) and their major dysfunctions and examine multifactorial conditions related to lifestyle choices.
+While teaching the science, the material also emphasises the richness of interactions between the individual and their environment.
+It lets you appreciate how such knowledge is relevant to issues in health and disease.

 Modules count towards OU qualifications